 Soldiers returning from the Russo-Japanese war were used to put down all traces of unrest and revolution.
 Trotsky and all members of the St Petersburg Soviet were arrested.
 Nicholas once more assumed an autocratic rule with little regard for the October Manifesto.

-Sergei Witte persuaded Nicholas to allow the introduction of an elected Duma
+Sergei Witte persuaded Nicholas II to allow the introduction of an elected Duma.

 Father Gapon was found hanged.
 He was possibly murdered by the Okhrana.